-Highlights, tips and info to live authentic going out experiences in Firenze
+Highlights, tips & info to live authentic going out experiences in Florence

 What time do people go out and how is the nightlife in Florence?

 Florence, the capital of Tuscany, is also the Italian capital of Renaissance, culture, art and good cuisine.
 Between a visit at the Uffizi and the Duomo, a walk on the Arno riverside, or a delicious meal with typical Tuscan dishes, it’s one of the most visited cities in Italy because of its vast cultural heritage.
 It features some of the best art and fashion schools in the world and is considered as one of the liveliest student cities of Italy.
 It has a lot to offer during the day, as well as at night, with many restaurants, bars and clubs where to spend your evening.
 Being a city full of tourists, restaurants here open quite early but generally, people in Florence have lunch around 1 pm and dinner around 8 pm, the usual Italian timings.
 Bars fill up around 6 pm for the famous “aperitivo”, during which you can enjoy a nice drink while tasting delicious Tuscan finger food.
 After dinner instead, they usually get crowded by 10 pm and are open until 1 or 2 am, the moment when who wants to carry on living the night moves to clubs.
 These stay open until 5 or 6 am, depending on where they are.
 After parties are not so common in Florence and usually people meet up in houses and go on until the early afternoon.
 As in every other city, there are some rules to respect, which are often just common-sense rules.
 Being full of artistic heritage, if you’re in the city center don’t leave your drinks on the street and don’t make too much noise, the neighborhood wouldn’t be happy.
 Don’t get too drunk either, or at least don’t show it when you’re walking around, you might get into the radar of the police and get into trouble.

 Which are Florence's best neighborhoods to go out?